 Here are three key statistics that support this idea:

 If any of these things sound appealing to you, adding memberships to your existing business could be the right decision.
-However, if you want to set yourself up for success, you’ll need a strategic plan.
+However, if you want to set yourself up for success, you will need a strategic plan.

 What Makes a Membership Site Work?